Skip to main content

 Theresa is grateful for her family members, both blood and chosen, as they have gotten her through everything.
 Her life lesson she has learned is that joy can make you feel vulnerable and needs to be seen as the precious gift it is.
 She found that tenacity, grit, and humor are vital for navigating tough times, and seeking help from her people can be lifesaving.
 She discovered that asking for help is often the bravest act one can do.

-She will compete in wheelchair rugby, alpine skiing, and skeleton.
+She will compete in wheelchair rugby and alpine skiing.

 Erica-Zadow.jpgTrade: Military Police